gartanium/roygbiv/README.md

+# ROYGBIV
-roygbiv (Roy G. Brain Image Viewer) is an interactive browser-based visualization of cortical surfaces.
+### (Roy G. Brain Image Viewer) is an interactive browser-based visualization of cortical surfaces.

 **********************************
 # Extended version - Author Matthew Brown
-### Built off of previous work of Mckay Davis
+### Built off of the previous work of Mckay Davis
 **********************************